oss-bandb/GraphView/README.md

 Each of the attributes has a corresponding setter in the GraphView class, if you want to use it programmatically.

-GraphView internally uses [ZoomLayout](https://github.com/natario1/ZoomLayout)  for its zoom feature.
-To change the zoom values just use the different attributes described in the ZoomLayout project site.

 Examples
 ========
 #### Rooted Tree